tobiasrausch/wally/README.md

 `wally dotplot sequences.fa`

-You can also extract reads directly from the BAM file.
+You can also extract reads directly from the BAM file and generate a reference-independent dotplot that includes the genomic mapping locations of read segments.

 `wally dotplot -R reads -g hg38.fa input.bam`